 Identifiable system modifications, and operation and maintenance program modifications needed to prevent repeated spill occurrences

-.
+Necessary modifications to the Emergency Spill Response Plan to incorporate lessons learned in responding to and mitigating the spill.

 3. Water Quality Monitoring, including at minimum:

 Description of all water quality sampling activities conducted;